ignis32/Sf2toOrba2/README.md

 If the same sample is explicitly binded to the different velocity ranges it will be exported multiple times.
 This might be a problem for SF2 instruments that use velocity for alternation between samples, to provide playing "pseudo random" sample variants.
-(for example, each even velocity plays sample 1 and each odd velocity plays sample 2)
+(for example, each even velocity plays sample 1 and each odd velocity plays sample

-If same sample is explicitly binded to different note ranges - multiple export will happen too.

 ## What is implemented: